aggrand/terraform-assessment/README.md

 One of the biggest flaws with the current setup is security and networking.
 Unfortunately I started running out of time for configuring the networking.
 Ideally we'd make a "vpc" module that would create a vpc in a region, as well as a set of public and private subnets in each AZ.
 Then we can hide most of our resources above into the private subnets.

 Beyond that, I think developing each of the modules from the ground up, with a steady code-review process and thorough testing would make me a lot more confident in the infrastructure.
 We'd also want to make an effort to present a clean interface for each module, with an expectation that external users don't know the details.
 In this example they kind of grew organically.

+Better observability and alerting would be needed all-around.
+As well as a CI/CD process.